kavyashree-205/BASIC-PYTHON-PROJECTS/README.md

 For suppose the email is kavyashree3513@gmail.com then kavyashree3513 will become the username, gmail will be the mail server name and .com is the top level domain name.

+*****7.CREATING AUDIO AND IMAGE CAPTCHA*****

+Captcha is a challenge provided to the users to detect whether the user is a human or spam robot.

+This code can be implemented with jupyter notebook

+Start by installing captcha module

+pip install captcha

+Now you are good to go..